 If you’re not using HTTPS in 2020, then it’s probably time to make the switch.

 Potential ranking boosts aside, HTTPs will protect your visitors’ data.
 This is especially important if you have any contact forms on your site.
 If you’re asking for passwords or payment information, then it’s not just important, it’s an absolute must.

 Duplicate content is exact or near-duplicate content that appears on the web in more than one place.

 It’s a common ecommerce SEO issue thanks to faceted navigation.
 That alone can cause hundreds of duplicate content issues because of URL parameters.

-Fix these by canonicalizing the affected pages to a “master” page.
+Fix these by canonicalizing the affected URLs where necessary.

 Link building is perhaps the most challenging SEO task.

 That’s because not everything is within your control.
 You’re often reliant on other people giving you links as a result of your outreach efforts.